MarcJPH/Milestone-Project-1/README.md

 - How many users are in the gym currently, which allows users to know how busy the gym is so they can decide if they want to go now or potentially later.
 - A menu that provides detail on each class that is available in the gym.
+- Use an Image CDN or other type of image optimisation tool to allow for smaller images to be used for mobile devices.
+This will improve performance on these types of devices.